-The smell of cannabis is absolutely unmistakable; if someone were to sit down beside you and light up a joint you’d know what’s going on in a split second, as that characteristic aroma penetrates and fills every room that it’s in.
-Even then, this particular smell can switch from strain to strain, as some are sweeter, some are spicy and some can even smell like fruit or cheese.
+The smell of cannabis is absolutely unmistakable; if someone were to sit down beside you and light up a joint you’d know what was going on in a split second, as that characteristic aroma penetrates and fills every room that it’s in.
+Even then, this particular smell can vary from strain to strain, as some are sweeter, some are spicy and some can even smell like fruit or cheese.
 The differences between odors and flavors occur because of the different concentrations of terpenes in marijuana – cannabis terpenes can be found in every single plant, but in cannabis it has a more varied and complex function.
 This begs the question, what are terpenes?

-Terpenes are volatile aromatic molecules that almost every kind of plant contains, and they are responsible for the plants flavor and aroma and one of their main functions is to keep predators away and increase resin yield.
-Cannabis can have up to 120 different terpenes, of which 100 of them are exclusively found in marijuana plants.
-Every different strain has a different concentration of terpenes, allowing for an infinity of flavors and effects.
+Terpenes are volatile aromatic molecules that almost every kind of plant contains, and they are responsible for the plants’ flavor and aroma.
+One of their main functions is to keep predators away and increase resin yield.
+Cannabis can have up to 120 different terpenes, of which 100 are exclusively found in marijuana plants.
+Every different strain has a different concentration of terpenes, allowing for a never-ending combination of flavors and effects.

-Scientists have recently begun discovering that terpenes don’t just affect the flavor and aroma, they also influence the effect you get from the weed as well as how the cannabinoids affect you.
-Until recently, it was thought that cannabinoids were the only part of the plant responsible for its effect, but now we can confirm that terpenes come into play with the cannabinoids and increase their effect.
-Two strains with the same cannabinoids but with different terpenes can give much different effects as your body doesn’t ingest them the same.
+Scientists have recently begun discovering that terpenes don’t just affect the flavor and aroma of cannabis, they might also influence the effect you get from the cannabinoids in your weed.
+Until recently, it was thought that cannabinoids were the only part of the plant responsible for the “psychoactive” effect, but now scientists theorize that terpenes come into play with cannabinoids and can actually increase and intensify effects.
+Two strains with the same cannabinoids but with different terpenes may be able to produce much different effects as your body doesn’t ingest them in the same manner.

-One way terpenes complement cannabinoids is by helping them get into our bloodstream, making for a faster or slower absorption.
-Other terpenes have a more specific effect, such as Myrcene, which increases cellular permeability and cannabinoid absorption.
-Limonene acts on your serotonin production, something that can affect your mood, so strains with high amounts of this terpene will offer a very mentally happy effect, more so than strains with the same amount of cannabinoids but less of this specific cannabinoid.
+Terpenes in cannabis can actually affect the speed at which cannabinoids are absorbed into your bloodstream, making the process either slower or faster.
+Other terpenes have a more specific effect, such as Myrcene, which can increase cellular permeability and cannabinoid absorption.
+Limonene acts on serotonin production, something that can affect your mood, so strains with high amounts of this terpene will offer a very mentally happy effect, more so than strains with the same amount of cannabinoids but less of this specific cannabinoid.

 In this article we’re going to go over some of the most common terpenes in cannabis plants and explain their most important properties, and how they affect our metabolism.

-This terpene isn’t one of the most well-known terpenes, but it is the one that’s found the most in cannabis plants, appearing in percentages of 65% in some strains such as Skunks, Whites or Kush strains.
-It has mainly earthly and musky flavors, with a hint of fruit.
+This terpene isn’t one of the most well-known terpenes, but it is the one that’s found the most in cannabis plants, appearing in percentages of up to 65% in some Skunks, White and Kush strains.
+It’s the terpene that produces mainly earthly and musky flavors.
 This terpene increases cannabinoid absorption, producing a much faster and more intense effect.
-It’s highly efficient when it comes to fighting inflammation and chronic pain if animal studies are anything to go buy, possibly being efficient to treat the secondary effects of chemotherapy.
+It’s also indicated as an efficient treatment when it comes to fighting inflammation and chronic pain if animal studies are anything to go buy, possibly being efficient to treat the side-effects of chemotherapy.

-This is the second-most common terpene found in cannabis plants, being found in mostly citric strains, which is why it has its name.
+This is another common terpene found in cannabis plants, mostly citric strains, which is why it has its name.
 It’s also commonly found in all types of citrus fruits.
 Most strains with “lemon” or “acid” in their name tend to have quite a lot of this terpene.
-Some of its medicinal properties include antibacterial and antifungal effects, indicated for fighting tumors.
-It also acts on serotonin, making it great to fight depression or stress.
+Some of its medicinal properties are known to include antibacterial and antifungal effects.
+It’s also commonly used in household cleaning items and fragrances due to how citric it is.

-Linalool is one of the best smelling terpenes in cannabis – this is the terpene that causes that famous pure Old School cannabis smell that pretty much anyone can distinguish.
+Linalool is one of the best smelling terpenes in cannabis – this is the terpene that causes that pure Old School cannabis smell that pretty much anyone can distinguish.
 It can also be found in cinnamon, lavender and mint, but in smaller amounts.
-It is hypothesized from studies that this terpene may be capable of helping treat depression, arthritis, insomnia, depression and even cancerous tumors.
+It is hypothesized from studies that this terpene may be capable of helping treat depression, arthritis, insomnia, and even neurodegenerative diseases.

 This is just a small list of some of the 100 terpenes that exist in cannabis plants – knowing what they are and what properties they have can allow you to choose the perfect strain for you whether it’s for medicinal purposes or recreational ones.